sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 **All the links in this lab are extra content for your learning, but you don't need them to perform the required activities.**

-In this lab, we will learn how to create a Cognitive Search indexing pipeline that enriches source data in route to an index.
+In this lab, you will learn how to create a Cognitive Search indexing pipeline that enriches source data in route to an index.
 The output is a full text searchable index on Azure Search.
-The image below shows you the 4 objects we will create using API CALLs.
+The image below shows you the 4 objects you will create using API CALLs.

 ![Lab Plan](../resources/images/lab-text-skills/plan.png)

-The list of activities we will do, using Azure Search REST APIs, is:
+The list of activities you will do, using Azure Search REST APIs, is:

 1. Create a data source for the uploaded data.
 1. Create a Cognitive Search Skillset with entity recognition, language detection, text manipulation and key phrase extraction.